Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic

 \ARTICLEAUTHORS{ \AUTHOR{Brian Liu} \AFF{Operations Research Center, Massachusetts Institute of Technology, \EMAIL{briliu@mit.edu}} \AUTHOR{Yujia Zhang\samethanks} \AFF{Center for Applied Mathematics, Cornell University, \EMAIL{yz685@cornell.edu}} \AUTHOR{Shane G. Henderson} \AFF{School of Operations Research \& Information Engineering, Cornell University, \EMAIL{sgh9@cornell.edu}} \AUTHOR{David B. Shmoys} \AFF{School of Operations Research \& Information Engineering, Cornell University, \EMAIL{dbs10@cornell.edu}} \AUTHOR{Peter I. Frazier} \AFF{School of Operations Research \& Information Engineering, Cornell University, \EMAIL{pf98@cornell.edu}} }

 \ABSTRACT{

-During the COVID-19 pandemic, implementing in-person indoor instruction in a safe manner was a high priority for universities nationwide.
+During the COVID-19 pandemic, safely implementing in-person indoor instruction was a high priority for universities nationwide.
 To support this effort at the University, we developed a mathematical model for estimating the risk of SARS-CoV-2 transmission in university classrooms.
-This model was used to design a safe classroom environment at the University during the COVID-19 pandemic that supported the higher occupancy levels needed to match pre-pandemic numbers of in-person courses, despite a limited number of large classrooms.
-A retrospective analysis at the end of the semester confirmed the model's assessment that the proposed classroom configuration would be safe.
-Our framework is generalizable and was also used to support reopening decisions at Stanford University.
-In addition, our methods are flexible; our modeling framework was repurposed to plan for large university events and gatherings.
-We found that our approach and methods work in a wide range of indoor settings and could be used to support reopening planning across various industries, from secondary schools to movie theaters and restaurants. }
+This model was used to evaluate combinations of feasible interventions for classrooms at the University during the COVID-19 pandemic and identify the best set of interventions that would allow higher occupancy levels, matching the pre-pandemic numbers of in-person courses, despite a limited number of large classrooms. \editedit{Importantly, we determined that requiring masking in dense classrooms with unrestricted seating when more than 90\% of students were vaccinated was easy to implement, incurred little logistical or financial cost, and allowed classes to be held at full capacity.} A retrospective analysis at the end of the semester confirmed the model's assessment that the proposed classroom configuration would be safe.
+Our framework is generalizable and was used to support reopening decisions at Stanford University.
+In addition, our framework is flexible and applies to a wide range of indoor settings.
+It was repurposed for large university events and gatherings and could be used to support planning indoor space use to avoid transmission of infectious diseases across various industries, from secondary schools to movie theaters and restaurants.